alreich/qualreas/README.md

     Is an Equality Relation?: False

-We can create relsets from lists of elements:
+We can create relsets from lists of element names:

 ```python